aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 - You need to build your own system, no one will help you there
 - Trading live is the only way to give your brain experience

-Complicated strategy won't work.
+A complicated strategy won't work
-High complication = No execution
+- High complication = No execution
-Strategy needs to be simple to execute.
+- Strategy needs to be simple to execute

 ### 2. Losses